18F/API-Usability-Testing/schedule.md

 Questions:
+* What were your major takeaways?
-What advice do you have for the other agencies?
+* What advice do you have for the other agencies?
-What were your major takeaways?
-How do you think you can address these problems
+* How do you think you can address these problems?
-What do you think you could do in short order?
-What's your low hanging fruit?
+* What do you think you could do in short order?
+What's your low hanging fruit that you could do in 2 weeks?

+Add in step to confirm  by email - sessions

 4 weeks - Invite partipants
 3 weeks - Reserve room, webinar, etc.